ninjaBB/core/README.md

-NinjaBB Forum Software
+NinjaBB Forum Application
 ====

 What is NinjaBB?
 ====
-NinjaBB is a Free and Open Source Forum Software.
-It is designed to be fast, simple and modern.
+NinjaBB is a Free and Open Source Forum Application.
+It is designed to be as fast as it can be, modern, beautiful designed, user-friendly and very very extensible.

 On what stage is it?
 ====